Wunderbaeumchen99817/LC2412toMidi/README.md

 # LC2412toMidi
- Midi CC-command to Midi-Note translator for LC2412
+ Midi CC-command to Midi-Note translator for LC2412 (& other midi-devices)

 # Done:
 - USB-Host functionality